wairas/spy-utilities/README.md

                         the file to write the information to (default: None) -f {text,json}, --format {text,json}
-                        the format to use for the information. (default: text)
+                        the format to use for the information. (default: text) -p, --full_path       whether to use the full path of the input file in the output or just the base name (default) (default:
+                        False)
 ```

 ### spy-envi_to_rgb